Default Font Size Icon

 8. Failure to comply with directive.
 Failure to comply with the direction of a college officer or employee who is acting in the legitimate performance of duties, including failure to properly identify oneself to such a person when requested to do so.

 9. Weapons.
-The possession, carrying or discharge of any firearm, dagger, sword, knife or other cutting or stabbing instrument, club, explosive device or any other weapon capable of producing bodily harm (including but not limited to shot guns, pistols, air guns, pellet guns, and paint-ball guns), whether loaded or unloaded, is prohibited on Wenatchee Valley College owned or controlled property, unless otherwise authorized in this provision and subject to the following exceptions (see college 000.270 weapons on campus policy and 1000.270 weapons on campus procedure):
+The possession, carrying or discharge of any firearm, dagger, sword, knife or other cutting or stabbing instrument, club, explosive device or any other weapon capable of producing bodily harm is prohibited on the college campus and during college programming and activities, (including but not limited to shot guns, pistols, air guns, pellet guns, and paint-ball guns), whether loaded or unloaded, is prohibited on Wenatchee Valley College owned or controlled property, unless otherwise authorized in this provision and subject to the following exceptions (see college 000.270 weapons on campus policy and 1000.270 weapons on campus procedure):

 1. A simulated firearm, or weapon may be authorized and permitted for educational purposes in connection with Wenatchee Valley College related research, teaching or theatrical production, (e.g., stage play or film production, or rehearsals).
 Any person seeking to bring a firearm or other weapon onto campus for purposes directly related to a class or other educational activity must obtain prior written authorization from the president or designee.
 The president or designee shall review any such request and may establish conditions to the authorization.
 Any permission shall be in writing and subject to such terms or conditions incorporated into the written permission.
 Any person may possess a personal protection spray device, as authorized by RCW 9.91.160, while on property owned or controlled by Wenatchee Valley College.

-10. Hazing.
+11. Hazing.
+Hazing is any act committed as part of a person's recruitment, initiation, pledging, admission into, or affiliation with a college sponsored student organization, athletic team, or living group, or any pastime or amusement engaged in with respect to such an organization, athletic team, or living group that causes, or is likely to cause, bodily danger or physical harm, or serious psychological or emotional harm, to any student, including causing, directing, coercing, or forcing a person to consume any food, liquid, alcohol, drug, or other substance which subjects the person to risk of such harm, regardless of the person's willingness to participate.
+Hazing does not include customary athletic events or other similar contests or competitions.
+Consent is not a valid defense against hazing.
 Hazing includes, but is not limited to, any method of initiation into a student organization or living group, or any pastime or amusement engaged in with respect to such an organization or living group, that causes, or is likely to cause, bodily danger or physical harm, or serious mental or emotional harm to any student or other person attending Wenatchee Valley College.
 Consent is no defense to hazing.
 The term does not include customary athletic events or other similar contests or competitions.
 Hazing is also a misdemeanor, punishable under state law.

 1. Alcohol.
 The use, possession, delivery, sale, or being observably under the influence of any alcoholic beverage, except as permitted by law and applicable college policies or procedures.